nidhhoggr/wordpressPlugins/supraCsvPremium/readme.txt

 6. Easily debug issues

 == Changelog ==
+= 2.0.4 =
+* Fixing issues that prevented post editing.
+* Added errors and tips for php max_exution time.
+* Added exception if exec is not enabled when using multithreading.
+= 2.0.3 =
+Fixing issues with ingesting dates
 = 2.0.2 =
 * fixing a path resolver bug that prevented debug button from working
 * adding the post ID to the extraction page